 Specific Policies General Intent Major Transit Station Areas will be subject to a minimum building height of two storeys and a maximum building height specified in the City Structure element in which it is located, unless Character Area policies specify alternative building height requirements or until such time as alternative building heights are determined through planning studies.
-Chapter 9 Build A Desirable Urban Form Section 9.2.1.8 Section 9.2.1.10 Section 9.2.1.11 Section 9.2.1.12 Section 9.2.1.13 Section 9.2.1.31 Section 9.2.1.31 Section 9.2.1.32 The preferred location of tall buildings will be in proximity to existing and planned Major Transit Station Areas.
+Chapter 9 Build A Desirable Urban Form Section 9.2.1.8 Section 9.2.1.10 Section 9.2.1.11 Section 9.2.1.12 Section 9.2.1.13 Section 9.2.1.14 Section 9.2.1.31 Section 9.2.1.32 The preferred location of tall buildings will be in proximity to existing and planned Major Transit Station Areas.
 Appropriate height and built form transitions will be required between sites and their surrounding areas.
 Tall buildings will be sited and designed to enhance an area's skyline.
 Tall buildings will be sited to preserve, reinforce and define view corridors.
 Tall buildings will be appropriately spaced to provide privacy and permit light and sky views.
 In appropriate locations, tall buildings will be required to incorporate podiums to mitigate wind impacts on the pedestrian environment and maximize sunlight on the public realm.
-Buildings should be positioned along the edge of the public sidewalk.
-Buildings should be oriented to, and positioned along the street edge, with clearly defined primary Chapter 11 - entry points that directly access the public sidewalk, pedestrian connections and transit facilities.
-In addition to the Uses Permitted in all Designations, lands designated Residential High Density General Land Use Designations will also permit the following uses: Apartment Building Chapter 19 Implementation Section 19.5.1 This section contains criteria which requires an applicant to submit satisfactory planning reports to demonstrate the rationale for the proposed amendment as follows: the proposal would not adversely impact or destabilize the following: the overall intent, goals and objectives of the Official Plan; and the development and functioning of the remaining lands which have the same designation, or neighbouring lands; the lands are suitable for the proposed uses, and compatible with existing and future uses of surrounding lands; there are adequate engineering services, community infrastructure and multi-modal transportation systems to support the proposed application; a planning rationale with reference to Mississauga Official Plan policies, other relevant policies, good planning principles and the merits of the proposed amendment in comparison with the existing designation has been provided by the applicant.
+Buildings should be positioned along the edge of the public streets and public open spaces, to define their edges and create a relationship with the public sidewalk.
+Buildings should be oriented to, and positioned along the street edge, with clearly defined primary Chapter 11 General Land Use Designations entry points that directly access the public sidewalk, pedestrian connections and transit facilities.
+In addition to the Uses Permitted in all Designations, lands designated Residential High Density will also permit the following uses: • Apartment Building Implementation demonstrate the state of the page of the latest This section contains criteria which requires an applicant to submit satisfactory planning reports to demonstrate the rationale for the proposed amendment as follows: the proposal would not adversely impact or destabilize the following: the overall intent, goals and objectives of the Official Plan; and the development and functioning of the remaining lands which have the same designation, or neighbouring lands; the lands are suitable for the proposed uses, and compatible with existing and future uses of surrounding lands; there are adequate engineering services, community infrastructure and multi-modal transportation systems to support the proposed application; a planning rationale with reference to Mississauga Official Plan policies, other relevant policies, good planning principles and the merits of the proposed amendment in comparison with the existing designation has been provided by the applicant.